gabetedja/analysis-of-league-of-legends-top-vs-bot/README.md

 The best choice for this test is a permutation test, because the distribution under the null isn't random here.
 The decision to strongside a lane is not random, it's a decision made by the team.
 My test statistic will be the absolute difference of means, as direction doesn't matter here.
 A significance level of 0.05 is used here.

 #### Results
+<iframe
+  src="assets/hypothesis_test_results.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>
+Based on this data, we reject the null hypothesis.
+The winrates for bot laners and top laners aren't equal and strongsiding top and bot are not equally viable strategies, or at least not equally applicable to any situation.

 # Framing a Prediction Problem
 ### PREDICTION PROBLEM